rbuchmann/reago/README.md

 # reago

 A reactive Go board made with reagent and :heart:.
-The stone and wood textures were photographed by the amazing @atarnowsky ( [https://github.com/atarnowsky](link) ) and are licensed under the [http://creativecommons.org/licenses/by-sa/4.0/](creative commons attribution/share alike) license.
+The stone and wood textures were photographed by the amazing @atarnowsky ( [link](https://github.com/atarnowsky) ) and are licensed under the [creative commons attribution/share alike](http://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Developer Setup